SoftwareEngineeringToolDemos/ICSE-2013-DRC/README.md

 - __Util__: Utilities project

 ### Description of /dependencies
-Apart from being inter-dependent, the projects also have dependencies on external Eclipse plugins.
+Apart from being interdependent, the projects also have dependencies on external Eclipse plugins.
 These plugins that the projects in this repository depend on are provided in the _dependencies_ folder.
 The recommended way of using the dependencies is copying all files included in the _dependencies_ folder to the plugin folder of your Eclipse install directory.
 On Linux-based systems, generally, this directory is located at `/usr/share/eclipse/plugins`, but it may differ based on your Eclipse installation.

 It is important to note here that the dependencies are already listed in the _.classpath_ file in each of the projects.
 Depending on the location of these plugins under the Eclipse directory, changes may be required to the _path_ attributes for the _classpathentry_ in the _.classpath_ files for the projects.
 This may be done manually by editing the _.classpath_ files, or by using the _Build Path -> Configure Build Path_ option for the Eclipse projects.